Order of Christian Funerals

 The Christian response to death must stand as a symbol of the central and pivotal Christian beliefs of a person’s life, here and hereafter.
 Both private and liturgical prayers unite us to the great Paschal Mystery and its hope of eternal union with God.

-As a result of these vital realities of Catholic life, Christian burial is a rite that the Church provides for its faithful departed and is a source of strength, hope and encouragement for those who are bereaved.
+Christian burial is a rite that the Church provides for its faithful departed and is a source of strength, hope and encouragement for those who are bereaved.
 This rite consists of three parts:

 1. The Vigil